plasticviking/fv-web-ui/modules/security/firstvoices-security/README.md

 ## ToDo
 * Move various non-security operations from this module
-* Move document validation logic/operations from this module
-* Move auditLoggerListener customization from this module
 * Retire JSF login page as soon as SSO is configured

 ## Learn More